sandpit/sandpit/README.md

 ## Want to contribute?

 You 100% should.
-You can find out more about [contributing here](https://github.com/superhighfives/sandpit/blob/master/CONTRIBUTING.md).
+You can find out more about [contributing here](https://github.com/sandpit/sandpit/blob/master/CONTRIBUTING.md), and we more than appreciate [pull requests](https://github.com/sandpit/sandpit/pulls), [issues](https://github.com/sandpit/sandpit/issues), and seeing the rad stuff you've made.